-A luscious, thick blue cheese sauce perfect for wings, steaks, or any dish that calls for a punch of creamy tang.
+A thick blue cheese sauce made from heavy cream, blue cheese, and a splash of Worcestershire sauce.
+Good on wings, steaks, or any dish that calls for a punch of creamy tang.

 Tips and Tricks